Ten bodies left in car outside Mexican state governor's office

 The Zacatecas public security agency said in a statement that government officials found the car, a Mazda SUV, after noting a suspicious vehicle driving in the area.
 The federal security ministry said there were 10 bodies inside.

-Monreal said security has been a major challenge in Zacatecas and that he would bring down the violence.
+Monreal said security has been a major challenge in Zacatecas and that he would reduce the violence.

 "Bit by bit we will recover our peace.
 What we received was a cursed inheritance," he said.